 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 Coordination: Adjusting actions in relation to others' actions.

 Related Job Titles

 - Pound Keeper

-In the United States, there were 241,500 jobs for Animal Caretaker in 2016.
+There were about 241,500 jobs for Animal Caretaker in 2016 (in the United States).
 New jobs are being produced at a rate of 24.2% which is above the national average.
 The Bureau of Labor Statistics predicts 58,500 new jobs for Animal Caretaker by 2026.
 The BLS estimates 46,200 yearly job openings in this field.

 The states with the most job growth for Animal Caretaker are Utah, Nevada, and Florida.
 Watch out if you plan on working in Maryland, Maine, or Kentucky.
 These states have the worst job growth for this type of profession.